osxmidi/LinVst/README.md

 (Kontakt Wine 2.0 additional dll's, msvcp140.dll concrt140.dll api-ms-win-crt-time-l1-1-0.dll api-ms-win-crt-runtime-l1-1-0.dll ucrtbase.dll)

-Native Access requires Wine Devel 3.5 or Wine Staging 3.5 and a msvcp140.dll override.
+Native Access requires Wine Devel/Wine Staging 3.5 or later and a msvcp140.dll override.

-Native Access uses a iso driver that does not work with Wine, so the app install aborts when trying to mount the app's iso file, so a manual mounting and install of the downloaded iso file in ~/.wine/drive_c/users/user/Downloads is needed.
+Native Access aborts during a download, so a manual mounting and install of the downloaded iso file or a manual unzipping and install of the downloaded zip file in ~/.wine/drive_c/users/user/Downloads is needed.

+sudo mkdir -p /mnt/diskiso

+sudo mount -o loop ~/.wine/drive_c/users/user/Downloads/isoname.iso /mnt/diskiso

 The winbind and libntlm0 and gnutls packages might need to be installed for net access.